MDP-based Energy-aware Task Scheduling for Battery-less IoT: Problem Formulation

 The voltage at time unit $z_k^{(s)}$ depends on $v_{k,0}$ as

 where the second case corresponds to the final voltage after the device has remained in sleep mode for $z_k^{(s)}$ units.
-Following this, the capacitor voltage at time unit $z_k^{(t)}$ to start performing the transmitting task within the $k$-th main interval can be written as
+Furthermore, the capacitor voltage at time unit $z_k^{(j)}$ to start performing task $j\in \{c,t\}$ within the $k$-th main interval can be written as

-where the first case $q_k=0$, represents the capacitor voltage immediately after completing the sensing task, while the second case corresponds to the voltage after the device has remained in sleep mode for $q_k$ time units following the sensing operation.
+where $a_j=s$ for $j=c$ and $a_j=c$ for $j=t$.
+The first case represents the capacitor voltage immediately after completing the previous task, while the second case corresponds to the voltage after the device has remained in sleep mode for $q_k$ time units following the executed task.

 The optimization problem is formulated as